From the Indies to Rome The Travel Diary of an Unfinished Journey by the Jesuit Miguel de Viñas (1677-1698)

-Who was Miguel de Viñas?
-Born in Martorell (Barcelona) in 1642, a year after the sacking and burning of the city at the time of the Guerra dels Segadors, fought against the rule of Philip IV.
-He was educated in Tarragona and traveled to Peru as a Jesuit novice in 1671, where he was trained at the Colegio de San Pablo.
-In 1680, Viñas moved to Santiago de Chile as a professor of theology at the Colegio Máximo de San Miguel, where he was vice-principal and then principal (1682-1694).
-He thus became a trustworthy figure within the Chilean society during a period when several cases of corruption and trafficking of influences were discovered during the governments of Francisco de Meneses (1664-1667) and Juan Henríquez (1670-1682).
-He was even a consultant to the Synod of Santiago, assembled by bishop Bernardo Carrasco de Saavedra in 1688.
+Born in Martorell (Barcelona) in 1642, a year after the sacking and burning of the city during the guerra dels Segadors against the rule of Philip IV, Miguel de Viñas was educated in Tarragona.
+He arrived as a novice in Peru in 1671, where he received his full.
+In 1680, he travelled to Santiago de Chile as professor of philosophy and theology at the Colegio Máximo de San Miguel, where he was vice-rector and later rector (1682-1694).
+In that position, and perhaps thanks to the prestige of the Society in the city of Santiago, he quickly became a trustworthy person in a social and political community like the Chilean one, which had suffered several cases and scandals of corruption and influence peddling under the governments of Francisco de Meneses (1664-1667) and Juan Henríquez (1670-1682).
+He was a consultant to the Synod of Santiago, convened by Bishop Bernardo Carrasco de Saavedra in 1688.
+In 1694, he was appointed procurator by the I Provincial Congregation to take part in the XV General Congregation of the Society of Jesus in Rome.
+Viñas was unable to make his trip to Rome, probably because he prioritise the search for missionaries for the province of Chile.
+In fact, he returned to Santiago in April 1699 with 36 new missionaries.

 Activities